shepmaster/shepmaster.github.com/source/_posts/2011-11-26-when-refactoring-isnt-refactoring.markdown

 implements.
 This means that adding a method might trigger completely new behavior elsewhere.

-Nothing above is particularly new; every programmer *knows* that if you remove a method that is being used, then your code will break.

 ## In which time is considered

+Let's focus on the third example and assume that the above caveat about adding methods in dynamically-typed languages doesn't apply.

-Let us assume that the `greet` method is never called on an instance of the `B` class in the third example.
-Moving the method up the hierarchy is refactoring - no external behavior has changed.
+If we decide that the code would be better if we moved the `greet` method from `A` to `Parent`, then that change would be refactoring - no external behavior has changed.

+Instead of changing the code just to make it better, assume that user feedback suggests that that the `B` class needs a `greet` method.
+This means that we:

+1. Create a failing test for our new functionality.
+2. Move the `greet` method from `A` to `Parent`.

-Now assume, thanks to user feedback, that we've decided that the `B` class needs a `greet` method.
-Following TDD, we create a test for our new functionality, which fails.
-If we now make the exact same change to our classes that we made earlier, the change is *not a refactoring* - we are changing the behavior of the system from failing to passing.
+Even though we change the code in the same way in both examples, the second time is *not refactoring* - we are changing the behavior of the system from failing to passing.

 ## In which exceptions are noted